 Download & Other Tools

-- Footnote: Beginning in 2012, expulsions are tracked for individual students to produce unduplicated counts.
-Therefore, data for 2012 are not comparable with data for previous years, which included duplicate counts of students who were expelled multiple times.
+- Footnote: Data for 2012 and later are tracked for individual students to produce unduplicated counts of expulsions.
 Data for the state and counties may not match the sum across individual districts.
 LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 students expelled.
 N/A means that data are not available.
-Years presented are the final year of a school year (e.g., 2012-2013 is shown as 2013).
+Years presented are the final year of a school year (e.g., 2013-2014 is shown as 2014).